Native graphic designer reinvents star quilt designs through handmade cards

 On the back of each of Debbie Desjarlais' handmade greeting cards is the story of how a morning star quilt came into her family's possession.

-Each one of the four greeting cards in Desjarlais' "Star Quilt Collection" was inspired by a quilt that was given to her family.
+Each one of the four greeting cards in Desjarlais' "Star Quilt Collection" was inspired by a quilt given to her family.
 Giving a morning star quilt is one of the highest honors in her tribe's tradition.
-Through her greeting cards, the graphic designer hopes to carve a place for Native-designed greeting cards while shedding a light on an important facet of her culture.
+Through her greeting cards, she hopes to carve a place for Native-designed greeting cards while shedding a light on an important facet of her culture.

-“My mom totally connects with the cards,” Desjarlais said during a March interview.
+“My mom totally connects with the cards,” Desjarlais said during a recent interview.
 “She was so proud of them.
 That’s when I knew I hit it big.”

-In May, while working on a logo for a client, Desjarlais designed a half sunrise.
-It reminded her of a morning star quilt.
+In May, while working on a logo for a client, Desjarlais designed a half sunrise that reminded her of a morning star quilt.
 She couldn’t get the design out of her mind.

 She laid out one of her grandmother’s star quilts and used it as a reference to design her first card.